-There are 970 unduplicated TPMs who are currently receiving HCBS.
+There are 961 unduplicated TPMs who are currently receiving HCBS.
 Although this appears to be a large increase from 2023, the data collection methodology was refined to more accurately reflect the number of TPMs being served.

-All 970 individuals meet the functional requirements to receive care in the nursing home and are Medicaid eligible and choose to receive care in the most integrated setting that meets their needs.
+All 961 individuals meet the functional requirements to receive care in the nursing home and are Medicaid eligible and choose to receive care in the most integrated setting that meets their needs.
 The State strives to divert as many TPMs as possible, so they can avoid institutional placement, even for a short period of time.

-TPMS UTILIZING STATE OR FEDERALLY FUNDED HCBS 295 NEW UNDUPLICATED HCBS TPMs WERE DIVERTED AND SERVED IN QUARTERS 1 - 3 OF 2024 - 80 DIVERTED FROM A SNF ON SPED - 233 DIVERTED FROM A SNF ON MW - 73 DIVERTED FROM A SNF ON MSP B OR C
+TPMS UTILIZING STATE OR FEDERALLY FUNDED HCBS

+NEW UNDUPLICATED HCBS TPMs WERE DIVERTED AND SERVED IN QUARTERS 1 - 4 OF 2024

+- 108 DIVERTED FROM A SNF ON SPED

+- 304 DIVERTED FROM A SNF ON MW

+- 89 DIVERTED FROM A SNF ON MSP B OR C

-ANNUAL COMPARISON DATA 2023 - 321 (52 ON SPED, 250 ON MW, 89 ON MSP B OR C) 2022 - 308 (92 ON SPED, 221 ON MW, 52 SNF ON MSP B OR C) 2021 - 273 (104 ON SPED, 144 ON MW, 65 ON MSP B OR C)
+ANNUAL COMPARISON DATA

+2023 - 321 (52 ON SPED, 250 ON MW, 89 ON MSP B OR C) 2022 - 308 (92 ON SPED, 221 ON MW, 52 SNF ON MSP B OR C)

+2021 - 273 (104 ON SPED, 144 ON MW, 65 ON MSP B OR C)

-In the first three quarters of 2024, 295 new TPMs were diverted from a skilled nursing facility and are receiving necessary care in the home.
+In 2024, 390 new TPMs were diverted from a skilled nursing facility and are receiving necessary care in the home.
+A 21% increase over 2023.
 The number diverted by funding source reflects that TPMs may receive services under more than one program.
-The HCBS 1915(c) Medicaid waiver continues to be the most utilized service for newly diverted TPMs.
+The HCBS 1915(c) Medicaid waiver continues to be the most utilized program for newly diverted TPMs.
 The State is closely monitoring the number of people utilizing the waiver to accurately project the number of people we may need to serve in the future on the waiver to meet the growing demand for this service.

 There are many benefits to providing HCBS.
 HCBS is the preferred option of most people who require some type of long-term services and support (LTSS) to live safely and take care of their daily needs.
 It is also generally less expensive and requires fewer federal and state resources to provide.

 The high cost of skilled nursing facility care is part of the reason that approximately 50% of the residents of skilled nursing facilities are Medicaid beneficiaries.
 If an individual needs services long-term, it does not take long for the average citizen to spend down their resources and need financial support to pay for their care in a skilled nursing facility.
-HCBS QUALIFIED SERVICE PROVIDERS (QSP) 11 days AVERAGE LENGTH OF TIME TO APPROVE QSP APPLICATIONS IN QUARTER 3 OF 2024
+As the number of people eligible for services grows with the aging baby boom population HCBS waiver costs have also increased.